webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 To control the chunk name of the split chunk the `name` option can be used.

-W> When assigning equal names to different split chunks they are merged together.
-This can be used to put all vendor modules into a single shared chunk, but it's not recommend since it can result in more code downloaded.
+W> When assigning equal names to different split chunks, all vendor modules are placed into a single shared chunk, though it's not recommend since it can result in more code downloaded.

 The magic value `true` automatically chooses a name based on chunks and cache group key, otherwise a string or function can be passed.

-When the name matches an entrypoint name, the entrypoint is removed.
+When the name matches an entry point name, the entry point is removed.

+#### `optimization.splitChunks.automaticNameDelimiter`

+By default webpack will generate names using origin and name of the chunk, like `vendors~main.js`.

+If your project has a conflict with the `~` character, it can be changed by setting this option to any other value that works for your project: `automaticNameDelimiter: "-"`.

+Then the resulting names will look like `vendors-main.js`.

 ### Select modules